Burning-Sunrise/geant4-simulation/README.md

 ## Acknowledgments

-Special thanks to Shashank for his patience and guidance throughout this project.
+Special thanks to Shashank Jayakumar for his patience and guidance throughout this project.
 Much of what I learned came from his willingness to explain things step by step, and this tutorial would not have been possible without his help.

 ## License